PHLEBOTOMY TECHNICIAN TRAINING BROCHURE

 Besides using the venipuncture procedure, you label the tubes of blood and send them to laboratories for analysis.
 You must follow safety procedures when disposing of used needles and syringes and, since you will handle possibly infectious samples, you must wear protective gear, like masks and gloves, to prevent accidents.
 Phlebotomists must also have effective communication skills to comfort patients and help them understand the procedures being performed.

 Employment is projected to grow 23 % from 2018-2028, much faster than the average for all occupations.
 Hospitals, diagnostic laboratories, blood donor centers, and other locations will need phlebotomists to perform blood work.
 The average median wage for phlebotomists was $35,510 in May 2019. (http://www.bls.gov)

 Upon completion of the Phlebotomy Technician training at Lenape, you will be ready for an entry-level Phlebotomist position, as your newly-acquired skills prepare you to work in various settings such as hospitals, clinics, nursing homes, and other similar healthcare facilities.
 The major benefits of attending the Phlebotomy Technician Certificate program through Lenape Tech’s Adult and Continuing Education are:

 • Program can be completed in just a few months

 • Employers actively recruit from our programs

 We understand that the majority of our students may need to work while they attend adult education classes.
 To accommodate those students, this hybrid program is offered online and at night.
 Please note however that this program does require daylight hours to fulfill clinical rotation requirements.
-Don’t let your current job and the schedule of classes discourage you for registering today!
+Clinical rotation locations and shifts are at the discretion of host site availability.
+Don’t let your current job and the schedule of classes discourage you from registering today!